koesan/Manga_Coloring/README.md

-# GAN Based Architectures for Manga Colorization
+# GAN Based Architectures for Colorization

 In this project, three different GAN architectures were used to color black and white manga images: Pix2Pix, Pix2PixHD, and CycleGAN.